OV3RLORDS-MODS/Modix-GamePanel/README.md

-# Mod Manager By Modix Game Panel
+# Mod Manager By OV3RLORD

 The Mod Manager standalone is designed to help you install, manage, update, and organize your Project Zomboid or even other game mods in a user-friendly interface.
 It allows you to enable/disable mods, edit mod details, check for updates, and even download mods directly from the Steam Workshop.